V0r-T3x/Project-Pilluma/README.md

  - Idle movements (smooth position transitions). (ongoing)
  - Eye blinking with adjustable speed and synchronization.
  - Eye closing and opening animations.
- - Expressive face changes (e.g., happy, angry, tired). (ongoing)
+ - Expressive face changes (e.g., happy, angry, tired).
  - Eye "look" animations in all directions.
  - Add or modify animations in the script for new behaviors or expressions.

 *Wakeup Animation*:
   - A sequence of opening and closing animations to simulate waking up.

 *Curious Mode*: